alexyu90/alexyu90/README.md

 - 👋 Hi, I’m Alex Yu
 - 👀 I’m interested in machine learning and web development
-- 🌱 I code mostly in Python and sometimes make web apps for fun.
+- 🌱 I code mostly in Python & Javascript

 <!---
 alexyu90/alexyu90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.